The Syrian Arab Republic has not acceded to the Mine Ban Treaty.

-Syria is not known to have produced or exported antipersonnel mines.
+Syria is not known to have produced or exported antipersonnel landmines.

-During the existence of the Islamic State in parts of Iraq and Syria, antipersonnel mines appear to have been systematically produced and emplaced in conflict areas by Islamic State-affiliated armed groups, but little information or details regarding this activity has been made public.
-Images of antipersonnel mines produced by the Islamic State were taken in Syria near the village of Miqtaa, southwest of Manbij, during the summer of 2019.
+Antipersonnel landmines appear to have been systematically produced and emplaced in conflict-affected areas of Syria and Iraq by Islamic State-affiliated groups since 2014, but little information or detail regarding this activity has been made public.
+Images of antipersonnel mines produced by the Islamic State were taken in Syria near the village of Miqtaa, southwest of Manbij, in 2019.

-Telephone interview with Milad Atieh, Director, Department of International Organizations and Conventions, Ministry of Foreign Affairs, 29 January 2008; and interview with Mohd Haj Khaleel, Department of International Organizations and Conventions, Ministry of Foreign Affairs, Damascus, 25 February 2007.
-See also, statement of Syria, Seminar on Military and Humanitarian Issues Surrounding the Mine Ban Treaty, Amman, 19–21 April 2004.
+Syria had articulated the same position on the treaty for years without change: that it is concerned by the plight of mine victims, but views antipersonnel mines as necessary weapons, as shown by its use of them since 2011.
+Syria also considers Israel’s continued annexation/occupation of part of the Golan Heights as a key reason for not joining the treaty.
+Information on Syria’s position obtained in a telephone interview with Milad Atieh, Director, Department of International Organizations and Conventions, Ministry of Foreign Affairs, 29 January 2008; and interview with Mohd Haj Khaleel, Department of International Organizations and Conventions, Ministry of Foreign Affairs, Damascus, 25 February 2007.
+See also, Statement of Syria, Seminar on Military and Humanitarian Issues Surrounding the Mine Ban Treaty, Amman, 19–21 April 2004.

-“Implementation of the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on Their Destruction,” UN General Assembly (UNGA) Resolution 74/61, 12 December 2019.
+“Implementation of the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on Their Destruction,” UNGA Resolution 75/52, 7 December 2020.

 ICBL press release, “ICBL publicly condemns reports of Syrian forces laying mines,” 2 November 2011.

+For details on landmine use by combatants in Syria during the 2016–2017 period, see ICBL-CMC, “Country Profile: Syria: Ban Policy,” updated 16 October 2018.
 In 2016, reports of mine use by the Islamic State increased.
-The Syrian Network for Human Rights (SNHR) reported several incidents from mines that Islamic State fighters likely laid as the group controlled the territory for prolonged periods of time.
-For example, in Aleppo governorate alone, the SNHR reported civilian casualties in August, September, and October 2016 from landmines that Islamic State apparently laid in the villages of Najm, Abu Qalqal, Al Humar, and Al Dadat.
-Landmine use continued during 2017, with the SNHR reporting 12 casualties in Raqqa governorate in just August and September, from incidents in Kasrat Srour, Raqqa, and Hneida.
-Syria’s state-run news agency reported in October 2017 that a photographer with Syrian state TV had been killed in the central Homs province when a landmine emplaced by the Islamic State exploded.
+SNHR reported several incidents related to mines that Islamic State fighters likely laid as the group controlled the territory for prolonged periods of time.
+For example, in Aleppo governorate, SNHR reported civilian casualties in August, September, and October of 2016 from landmines that Islamic State apparently laid in the villages of Najm, Abu Qalqal, Al Humar, and Al Dadat.
+Landmine use continued during 2017, with SNHR reporting 12 casualties in Raqqa governorate during August and September, from incidents in Kasrat Srour, Raqqa, and Hneida.
+Syria’s state-run news agency reported in October 2017 that a photographer with Syrian state TV had been killed in the central province of Homs when a landmine emplaced by the Islamic State exploded.